min2ha/ukwa-site/content/target/70276/index.en.md

   "subject": null
 }

-# The British Journal of Psychiatry: The Technological innovations in mental healthcare: harnessing the digital revolution

 A Journal article published by The British Journal of Psychiatry entitled 'Technological innovations in mental healthcare: harnessing the digital revolution'